alexandermfisher/jack-compiler/NOTES.md

 common should compile if mistakes in main (make a syntax error in main and try) open files pointers and pass to assembler

+lex_line in assembler
+for tokens just added - check for labels and add to symbol table

 - assembler accepts two file pointers
   - instantiate parser